olegil/SqlBulkTools/README.md

 /* If SQL column name does not match member name, you can set up a custom mapping.
 For example: "title" does not exist in table but "booktitle" does.
-This is a use case to support a custom column mapping demonstrated above.
+This is a use case to support a custom column mapping (as demonstrated above).

 BulkInsertOrUpdate also supports DeleteWhenNotMatched which is false by default.
 Use at your own risk.*/
 ```